History

 Elfab’s history (North Shields, UK)

-In 1993 the company was acquired by Halma plc.
-In 1994 it acquired the R Jenkins graphite rupture disc business and shortened its name to simply “Elfab.”
+In 1993 the company was acquired by Halma plc and subsequently shortened its name to simply Elfab.
 Elfab began working alongside Oseco in the early 2000s, and both companies rebranded to show their linked identities.

 Art, History, and Engineering